IRT Information Security Services

 Lost or Stolen Device — Any employee who has lost, or had stolen, a device used for Stanford business is responsible for following all school procedures.
 This includes reporting the situation immediately to the Stanford University Privacy Office.
 Click here for the Data Security Program's instructions for reporting a missing device.

-Report an Incident — the steps of reporting security incidents, as outlined in the Administrative Guide.
+Reporting an Incident — How to report a security incident, as outlined in the Administrative Guide.

 I Think I've Been Hacked — What to do if your computer or server may be compromised.

-What is a DMCA Notice? — the correct procedures to follow if you receive one.
+What is a DMCA Notice? — The correct procedures to follow if you receive a DMCA notice.

-Email Information Security — to email IRT Information Security Services directly, contact us at irt-security@lists.
+Email Information Security — You can file a Help Request, or contact us at irt-security@lists.

 Contact Information Security — Our Information Security team members, with email addresses and other contact information.

 Tools & Info

-Encryption — instructions for protecting the sensitive information that may be stored on your computer.
+Encryption — Protecting the sensitive information that may be stored on your computer.

 Bastion Access — How to log into Bastion with two-factor authentication.

-MedSecureSend — on using Stanford Medicine's secure file transfer service.
+MedSecureSend — Using Stanford Medicine's secure file transfer service.

 How To Secure Your Information — A starting place for protecting the information on your computer: how to encrypt your computer, back up your information securely, and send secure files and email.

-Cloud Computing — on cloud-based services and which ones are IRT-approved.
+Cloud Computing — About cloud-based services and which ones are IRT-approved.